the-louie/file-drop/docs/architecture.md

 # Application Architecture

-This document details the backend and frontend architecture of Simple File Sharer.
+This document details the backend and frontend architecture of File Drop.

 ## Backend Architecture